 - So high that you don’t want to afford it.

-$316,000 is a lot of money to have lying around in cash, and many people aren’t in a position to drop this kind of money all at once.
+$316,000 is a lot of money cash to have readily available, and many people aren’t in a position to drop this kind of money all at once.
 Even if you do have this much liquidity available, you still might have very good reasons to not spend it all at once on your options.

 This strategy uses the proceeds from the immediate exercise and sell to cover the total cost of the exercise and hold and the AMT that generates.
 Let’s go back to our example above to see how this works.